xunhang1007/xunhang1007.github.io/_pages/about.md

 <!-- I have published papers with total <a href='https://scholar.google.com/citations?user=你的ID'>google scholar citations <strong><span id='total_cit'>XX+</span></strong></a>. -->

 # 🔥 News
-- *2025.06*: &nbsp;🎉🎉 I was awarded the Outstanding Graduate of Anhui Province.
 - *2025.06*: &nbsp;🎉🎉 I graduated from Anhui University and will pursue my master's degree at USTC.

 # 📖 Educations